Basic Retriever Training Program Info

-Some dogs arrive ready to go into leash introduction after being with us for a week, while others come in and stay in imprinting for three months.
-This all depends on the age of the dog, and the work they have done prior to coming to our facility.
-Our own imprinting dogs which move into leash work are usually 6 months old, and have been worked with since 8 weeks of age.
+Some dogs arrive ready to go into leash introduction after being with us for a week.
+While others come in and stay in imprinting for three months.
+This all depends on the age of the dog.
+The work they have done prior to coming to our facility.
+Our own imprinting dogs which move into leash work are usually 6 months old.
+They have been worked with since 8 weeks of age.
 They grew up retrieving a tennis ball, then a canvas puppy dummy, then a larger rubber dummy.
 We will film a video with your dog upon drop off, and again roughly one week later once a solid evaluation period is complete.

-Numerous one on one sessions are done throughout the started dog training to ensure the handler and dog team get a good start working together.
+Numerous one on one sessions are done throughout the started dog training.
+This ensure the handler and dog team get a good start working together.

 Our weekly training rate is $200.
-A $200 training deposit and training deposit contract is to be paid/required to reserve a training spot during our busy months (normally February-November). $600 is due upon drop-off, which covers the first 4 weeks of the dogs time in training (200$ deposit, plus 600$ = 800$ for 4 weeks).
-If we have immediate spot availability, $800 is required upon drop-off, which covers the first 4 weeks of training.
+To reserve a training spot during our busy months (normally February-November), you must pay a $200 training deposit and sign a training deposit contract.
+Upon drop-off, you must pay $600 which covers the first 4 weeks of the dog’s time in training ($200 deposit plus $600).
+If we have an immediate spot available, you must pay $800 upon drop-off which covers the first 4 weeks of training.